Pages

 Added at the back is a brief piece that explains this book-binding art, which will inspire added research into the artistic process.
 Also, Charles tells that this story was told to him by his father!

 Dave Eggers gives us another kind of poetry in his book that tells the history of our spectacular Statue of Liberty.
 He tells all the history, in his "tell it like it is" tongue-in-cheek manner, from the very idea of a Frenchman, Laboulaye, who wanted to do something for the United States to celebrate their centennial and who convinced another Frenchman, Bartholdi, to design a sculpture.
-As you know, it happened, and the long, long story that came to the fantastic end of 214 boxes sailing across the Atlantic, the statue in parts, holds lots of details, including that Lady Liberty's Right Foot shows she is "on the go," ready to welcome all who come to her country for a oh, so many reasons!
+As you know, it happened, and the long, long story that came to the fantastic end of 214 boxes sailing across the Atlantic, the statue in parts, holds lots of details, including that Lady Liberty's Right Foot shows she is "on the go," ready to welcome all who come to her country for oh, so many reasons!
 Shawn Harris illustrates this story in wild colors of diversity, a gift to all here and all arriving.

 This political season and words said in numerous places are full of hateful words about immigrants, filling the media in various ways, in graphics or speeches.
-Some seem to have forgotten that we are all immigrants or are descendants of them, every one of us who are not Native American.
+Some seem to have forgotten that we are all immigrants or are descendants of them, every one of us who is not Native American.
 That is our country called America!

 by Emma Lazarus 1849 - 1887